franckverrot/no_querying_views/README.md

 The solution
 ------------

-Silver bullets don't exist but most of the time you can speed up the performance by eager-loading what you will expect in your views.
+Silver bullets don't exist, but most of the time you can speed up the performance by eager-loading the data you expect in your views.

 From an architectural point of view, it is **wrong** to query the DB from a view.
-There are many reasons not to do so and the internet is full of litterature about it.
+There are many reasons not to do so and the internet is full of literature about it.

 Right now, here is a piece of code to help you remove any DB query from your views.

-## What does this code?
+## What does this code do?

-It will raise an exception everytime you and your people will try to query the database from within the views.
+It will raise an exception everytime you and your people try to query the database from within a view.

-It only overrides the ``execute`` method of the adapter and check the call stack.
+It only overrides the ``execute`` method of the adapter and checks the call stack.

 ###Rails 3.x